Recon-Fuzz/recon-docs/src/extra/advanced.md

 ### Implicit Clamping

 Based on your deployments, configuration, and the target functions you expose, a subset of all possible system states will be reachable.
-This leads to what we call _implicit clamping_ as the states not reachable by your test suite setup will obviously not be tested.
+This leads to what we call _implicit clamping_ as the states not reachable by your test suite setup will obviously not be tested and therefore have a similar effect as if they were excluded via clamping.

 Mapping out what behavior is and isn't possible given your suite setup can therefore be helpful for understanding the limitations of your suite.